sichi46/pocket-counsel/docs/technical-design.md

 Infrastructure as Code: Terraform

-Monorepo: PNPM workspaces + Turborepo
+Monorepo: NPM workspaces + Turborepo

 CI / CD: GitHub Actions

-3. MONOREPO LAYOUT (PNPM)
+3. MONOREPO LAYOUT (NPM)
    The monorepo is structured to separate concerns, with distinct directories for the frontend, backend functions, shared packages, configuration, infrastructure, and automation scripts.

 .